Privacy policy

 People who contact us via social media

-When using a social media platform you are bound by the platform provider’s Terms of Use and your data is controlled by them and covered by their privacy policy.
-We use a third party provider, Hootsuite to manage our social media interactions.
-They process your personal information on our behalf as a data processor.
-However, any content generated by you is collected and monitored by us.
+When using a social media platform, you are bound by the platform provider’s Terms of Use, and your data is controlled by them and covered by their privacy policy.
+Any content generated by you is collected and monitored by us.
 We only use social media as a communication tool, or as a promotional tool to offer competitions and prize draws.
-We do not store your personal details or content and we do not share them with any third parties.
+We do not store your personal details or content, and we do not share them with any third parties.

 People who call us